jsenv/core/README.md

 ## Introduction

-`jsenv-core` is the entry point where you can find most of the code and the documentation.<br />
+`jsenv` is a github organization used to manage github repositories.
+Most github repositories have a corresponding package published on npm.<br />
-`jsenv` is a github organization used to manage repositories.
-Most repositories have a package published on npm.<br />
+`jsenv-core` is the entry point for documentation.<br />

 ## How to use